yosko99/image-bbox-tagging/README.md

 ### Migrating the database

-Make sure you have your database running, or use the dockerized one in the main directory using `docker-compose up`.
+Make sure you have your database running.
 You need to create `.env` file in `backend` directory and populate it by following `.env.example` file. </br>

 Next change the directory from main folder to

 ```
-cd ./backend/src
+cd ./backend
 ```

 And run the following two commands